12-13 September 2018 at NEC Birmingham

 As per previous years, SUEZ has sponsored the Circular Economy Theatre in hall 4, located within the Future Resource section.
 We also have a relaxing space, the Circular Economy Connect Lounge, where you can find refreshments throughout the show.
 We’d love to see you there.

-To find out more about the event programme, visit www.rwmexhibition.com.
+To find out more about the show and to register for your free pass, visit www.rwmexhibition.com.

 To find out more about the conference, award categories and entry criteria, visit www.laracconference.org.uk.

 Local Authority waste services and contracts procurement – A new guide and toolkit